-The new set of rules that will be implemented focus heavily on IROPS (or irregular operations for non-aviation geeks) and disruptions in a broader sense, but there is more.
+The new set of rules focus heavily on IROPS (or irregular operations for non-aviation geeks) and disruptions in a broader sense, but there is more.
 By the way, all these measures will apply to all flights to and from Canada.

 Flight delay compensation was to be the highlight of these rules, given how generous it is in Europe… but as you’ll see, there’s a major caveat with that element though.